Gwadar District: Geography and natural history

-Parts of Gwadar also came under the control of Oman and were purchased by Pakistan in 1958.
+Parts of Gwadar were once under the control of Oman and were purchased by Pakistan in 1958.

 Gwadar District is situated on a thin strip of land along Pakistan's southwestern Arabian Sea coast in Balochistan province.
-The district is separated into five Tehsils: the city of Jiwani in the southwest along the eastern edge of Gwatar Bay, bordered by Gwadar Tehsil to its north and east; Pasni Tehsil is further east, followed by the city of Ormara.
+The district is administratively divided into five Tehsils: the city of Jiwani in the southwest along the eastern edge of Gwatar Bay, bordered by Gwadar Tehsil to its north and east; Pasni Tehsil is further east, followed by the city of Ormara.
 The cities of Gwadar and Ormara are situated on natural hammerhead-shaped tombolo peninsulas which form two almost perfect, but naturally curved, semicircular bays on either side.
 The city is situated on a narrow and sandy 12 km isthmus which connects the Pakistani coast to rocky outcroppings in the Arabian sea known as the Gwadar Promontory, or Koh-e-Batil, which reach an elevation of 480 ft and extend 7 mi east to west with a breadth of 1 mi.
 The 800 ft wide isthmus upon which Gwadar is located separates the two almost perfect semicircular bays from one another.
 The western bay is known as the Paddi Zirr, and is generally shallow with an average depth of 12 ft, and a maximum depth of 30 ft.
-To the east of the isthmus is the deepwater Demi Zirr harbour, where the Gwadar Port was built.
+To the east of the isthmus is the deep-water Demi Zirr harbour, where the Gwadar Port was built.